Coin Collecting at the Safir House

 Eisenhower Dollars were distributed as 40% silver coins available from the minti in special packaging from 1971 through the bicentenial.
 Struck both as proof and as uncirculated coins, they were origianlly sold in plastic wrap.
 Here are examples of 1971 uncirculated sets.
 Click on the images for a full size view of the complete packaging.

 Eisenhower and many modern clad coins can be difficult to find in top grade.
-This explanation from my friend CladKing on CoinTalk is a good explaination of why.
+This CoinTalk is a good explaination of why.
 I take liberty to quote it here:

 GDJMSP nailed the proof sets and current mint sets.